ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-06-18-time-tracking-challenges-in-software-development-outsourcing.md

 2. ***Integrity***, or, in other words, objectivity and absence of hypocrisy (the law applies to everyone without discrimination).
 The control system should work as a “fair judge”;
 3. ***Transparency*** – the algorithm for calculating the criterion, the criterion of praise and sanctions should be clear to all participants of the project;
 4. ***Accuracy***, which enables flexible project control;
-5. ***Inevitability*** – otherwise, the control system won’t reach its goal; the monitoring mechanism should not break or get distorted, leading to wrong conclusions and wrong decisions.
-It’s like to lead the plane to land on with broken instrument;
+5. ***Inevitability*** – otherwise, the control system won't reach its goal; the monitoring mechanism should not break or get distorted, leading to wrong conclusions and wrong decisions.
+It's like to lead the plane to land on with broken instrument;
 6. The ***common criteria and measurement units*** are important for comparing different team members to each other;
 7. ***Availability online*** – access to up-to-date information at any time.